Su-bongThanos/Su-bongThanos/README.md

 Im a really freaky person okiay.. im really weird, if comfy i love u sometimes i have issues of trusting,and angriness.
 Im also shy of interacting w everyone!! idk how to start a conversation, i usually just go silent or listen alsoo, please dont take some of my rude jokes. im not trying to hurt anyone - i can also be sarcastic

+♪ ONLINE DAD; cool if u wanna be my child. taken
+ ✧ I AM A DEMIFLUID!
+(Demiboy genderfluid) i go by He/they, she is a little fine for me. or not

+ . minor , Adults pls be mindful/iwc

+ FANDOMS IM IN: Bigbang , Squid game, Guts and blackpowder , Countryhumans , hetalia , Alnst , the mimic(roblox) , Satw , Napoleon wars , etc. (too lazy)

+ .

+ **THIS ISN'T DONE YET..
+ITS MY FIRST TIME CREATING REPO! ty for reading**